 If you are working with toddlers or preschoolers you can talk about each shape as it is used.

 Once Santa’s main parts are assembled, let your child decide what details they want to include.
 My son decided he wanted to fold the arms and legs accordion-style.
 He also wanted a belt, mittens, and boots.

 Cotton balls make a fun, three-dimensional addition to Santa.
 Pulling the cotton balls apart a bit to form his beard is a great for working muscles needed for writing skills, and most kids like playing with the soft cotton as well.

 My son does NOT like gluing cotton.
 (It drives him nuts when it sticks to his hands.)
 So, he settled for just a few pieces as Santa’s beard.
 Kids could also choose to skip the beard or use markers to draw it on.
 Let them make the craft their own.

 My daughter on the other hand LOVES pulling the cotton apart and had fun giving Santa a full beard, mustache, and adding fuzzy, white trim to his hat.

-They were both very proud of their Santas and couldn’t wait to hang them up on their bedroom doors, along with the simple shape-inspired reindeer we also did.
+They were both very proud of their shape Santa craft and couldn’t wait to hang them on the doors.